 Yes, the Willow Go is a hospital-grade breast pump.
-The Willow Go has a hospital-grade suction up to 280mmHG.
-Which makes it stronger than the Elvie Stride, which has suction up to 270 mmHg.
+The Willow Go has a hospital-grade suction of up to 280 mmHg, which makes it stronger than the Elvie Stride, which has suction of up to 270 mmHg.

 Does the Willow Go really work?

 Yes!
-Some women are nervous to break away from their traditional Spectra or Medela, afraid they won’t completely empty or just pure disbelief that pumping could be this easy and cord-free.
+Some women are nervous about breaking away from their traditional Spectra or Medela, afraid they won’t completely empty, or just in pure disbelief that pumping could be this easy and cord-free.

 Is the Willow Go Breast pump worth it?